oualid-razzok/DockFlow-Automator/README.md

-**In one sentence:** DockFlow-Automator takes a PDB id and a ligand, and does everything needed to dock that ligand into that protein with AutoDock Vina — fetches the structures, prepares them for docking, defines the search space, runs the docking, analyses the poses against the crystal structure, renders pictures, and writes a report you can show a reviewer — without you hand-driving five separate tools.
+**In one sentence:** DockFlow-Automator takes a PDB id and a ligand, and does everything needed to dock that ligand into that protein with AutoDock Vina, fetches the structures, prepares them for docking, defines the search space, runs the docking, analyses the poses against the crystal structure, renders pictures, and writes a report you can show a reviewer, without you hand-driving five separate tools.

 ```text
         +---------+     +----------+     +---------+     +--------+     +----------+     +-----------+